monsterZeng/BNRdb/README.md

 Description
-Datasets associated with manuscript " BNRdb: a manually curated data resource for microbial nitrogen removal" Individuals can use these datasets to construct their own reference microbiome datasets and perform searches by any given sample.
+Datasets associated with manuscript " BNRdb: a manually curated data resource for microbial nitrogen removal".
+Individuals can use these datasets to construct their own reference microbiome datasets and perform searches by any given sample.